Gill-Singh-A/Port-Scanner/README.md

 # Port Scanner
-Scans for Open ports in the given IPv4 Targets using UDP Protocol
+Scans for Open ports in the given IPv4 Targets using TCP Protocol

 ## Requirements
 Language Used = Python3